bguan2020/webscraping_challenge/README.md

 Create a simple web-scraper that takes in a list of companies and extracts the abstracts from https://pubmed.ncbi.nlm.nih.gov/advanced/ using [BeautifulSoup](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup) and/or [Selenium](https://www.geeksforgeeks.org/selenium-python-tutorial/).

 company_list:
-1 Obatala Sciences
+1 Obatala Sciences \n
-2 23andMe
+2 23andMe \n
-3 Bellbrook Labs
+3 Bellbrook Labs \n

 Basically, you need to input '"Obatala Sciences"[Affiliation]' into the query box, and search.
 That will bring you to list link: https://pubmed.ncbi.nlm.nih.gov/?term=%22obatala+sciences%22%5BAffiliation%5D&sort=.
 From there, click the first paper link and extract the abstract text from it.
 You only need the first one.